nrennie/nrennie/README.md

 ### Hello 👋

-I'm Nicola Rennie, a data scientist at [Jumping Rivers](https://www.jumpingrivers.com/).
-Most of the projects you'll see here use R, although there is some Python, JavaScript, and CSS sprinkled throughout.
+I'm Nicola Rennie, an academic and data scientist.
+Most of the projects you'll see here use R, although there is some Python, Julia, JavaScript, and CSS sprinkled throughout.

 Projects you'll find here:

+- 📦 R packages
 - 📊 Data visualisation
 - 🎨 Generative art
-- 🔬 Code relating to research papers
+- 🔬 Academic research
-- 📦 R packages
+- 📝 Automated reporting

 If you want to find out more, you can check out [my website](https://nrennie.rbind.io/).